rdlauer/articles/misc/const-let-var/post.md

 2. Always use `let` (yes, I even use it for constants).
 3. Use `const` if you want to, knowing that it doesn't provide many explicit advantages over `let`.

 In fact, I would recommend if you're truly creating constants, you name the variable appropriately.
+Something like:

-Something like `const __IAMACONSTANT = "indeed i am a constant";`.
+	const __IAMACONSTANT = "indeed i am a constant";

 **In summary:**